amp-labs/docs/.github/PULL_REQUEST_TEMPLATE.md

 ## Screenshot

-Please include a screenshot of the documentation running locally with `pnpm dev`.
+Please include a screenshot of the documentation running locally with `cd src && mint dev`.